ViewComponent/view_component/docs/practical-examples/forms.md

 ## Using form helpers inside a `ViewComponent`

-If your component needs to render a form, you can use the `form_with` helpers just as you would in a Rails template or patial
+If your component needs to render a form, you can use the `form_with` helpers just as you would in a Rails template or partial

 ```ruby
 # app/components/comment_form_component.rb